carla-simulator/carla/Docs/adv_traffic_manager.md

 ---
 ## What is it?

 The Traffic Manager, TM for short, is the module in charge of controlling vehicles inside the simulation.
 It is built on top of the CARLA API in C++.
 Its goal is to populate the simulation with realistic urban traffic conditions.
 Users can customize some behaviours, for example to set specific learning circumstances.
-Every TM controls vehicles registered to it by setting autopilot to true, and is accounting for the rest by considering them unregistered.
+Every TM controls vehicles registered to it by setting autopilot to true, and accounts for the rest by considering them unregistered.

 ### Structured design
 The TM is built on the client-side of the CARLA architecture.
 It replaces the server-side autopilot.
 The execution flow is divided in __stages__ with independent operations and goals.
 This facilitates the development of phase-related functionalities and data structures, while also improving computational efficiency.
 Each stage runs on a different thread.
-Communication with the rest is managed through synchronous messaging between the stages.The information flows only in one direction.
+Communication with the rest is managed through synchronous messaging between stages.
+Information flows only in one direction.

 ### User customization
-Users must have some control over the traffic flow by setting parameters that allow, force or encourage specific behaviours.
+Users have some control over the traffic flow by setting parameters that allow, force or encourage specific behaviours.
 Users can change the traffic behaviour as they prefer, both online and offline.
 For example they could allow a car to ignore the speed limits or force a lane change.
 Being able to play around with behaviours is a must when trying to simulate reality.
 It is necessary to train driving systems under specific and atypical circumstances.

 ---
 ## Architecture